notteddydev/reimagined_lamp/ROADMAP.md

 - Create option to download a "lite" vcard, or customise what is downloaded.
 - Deletion logic - contacts, addresses
 - Allow importing of contacts from .vcf files.
-- Make redirect from tag-create automatically filter contact-list by tag name again
+- Make redirect from tag-create go to the contact that it was added from.
+From there they can click on the 'View Contacts' link to filter contacts by that tag.
 - Make sure that when creating an Address for a given Contact (passing contact-update contact.id to the address-create url as a next param), that the Address is pre-selected for a new Tenancy in the TenancyInlineFormSet.
+- Add a TagUpdate view

 tests.py
 - Test everything.